Benefits of volunteering

 The Just People website is a resource from Pact, which provides volunteers wishing to take up roles in the criminal justice system with training, vetting, volunteer placements and ongoing support and development.
 They work in partnership with a wide range of statutory, voluntary and community-based organisations.

-These two booklets: Back on Track and Volunteering with a Criminal Record detail a number of examples that show the benefits that ex-offenders found in undertaking voluntary work in the Greater Manchester area, and give good advice about volunteering.
+Back on Track detail a number of examples that show the benefits that ex-offenders found in undertaking voluntary work in the Greater Manchester area, and give good advice about volunteering.

 A study by The Griffins Society into Women ex-offenders’ experiences of volunteering found that for some of the women involved in the research “volunteering really was a life changing experience which has included making a successful career for themselves.
 However, in order to do this, women do have to put in hard work, show commitment and treat volunteering as if it were paid work”.